saleor/saleor-docs/docs/dashboard/configuration/plugins/adyen.md

 ## Activating ApplePay

-* Follow the docs for enabling apple pay - https://docs.adyen.com/payment-methods/apple-pay/enable-apple-pay.
+* Follow the [Adyen docs](https://docs.adyen.com/payment-methods/apple-pay/enable-apple-pay) for enabling apple pay.
     * For enabling apple pay on `web` channel follow all steps as described [here](https://docs.adyen.com/payment-methods/apple-pay/enable-apple-pay#process-overview).
     * For enabling apple pay only for `iOS` app follow steps described as required for app [here](https://docs.adyen.com/payment-methods/apple-pay/enable-apple-pay#process-overview).
 * In section [register merchant domain](https://docs.adyen.com/payment-methods/apple-pay/enable-apple-pay#register-merchant-domain), for register and verification the domain use your storefront domain.